cobwebch/external_import/Documentation/Administration/GeneralTca/Index.rst

   configurations having the same value for the "group" property will form a group of configurations.
-It is then possible to execute the synchronization of all configurations in the group in one go, in order of priority.
+It is then possible to execute the synchronization of all configurations in the group in one go, in order of priority (lowest goes first).
 Group synchronization is available on the command line and in the Scheduler task.

 Scope